Alex7D3/Dotfiles/README.md

 ```
 This adds symlinks from within the home folder pointing to the repository folder, so files can be version controlled.

-The install script also appends scripts and settings into configuration folders (`~/.bashrc` or `~/.zshrc`).
+The install script also appends scripts and settings into configuration files (`~/.bashrc` or `~/.zshrc`).
-The installation is interactive, but all prompts can be skipped by passing `-y` to `install.sh`.
+The installation is interactive, but all prompts can be accepted by passing `-y` to `install.sh`.